AstraZeneca/skywalkR/README.md

 ### SkywalkR_light app

 This is a generic app, bare bones app that allows users to apply the same idea of multi-objective optimization to their own data.
 Any tabular numeric data should work.
 To include categorical data, please represent it as numeric.
 By default we will treat the first column as labels.
 Columns will be automatically mapped to sliders.

 ![skywalkr_light_app](https://github.com/AstraZeneca/skywalkR/blob/master/img/skywalkR_light_interface.png)

+### Running apps

+To install all the packages required to run the apps, call ``renv::restore()`` as declared in the lockfile.

+After installing
+``R -e "shiny::runApp('skywalkR_light_app.R')"`` or

+``R -e "shiny::runApp('skywalkR_app.R')"``